jayeye/kubernetes-the-hard-way/docs/02-client-tools.md

 ## Install CFSSL

-The `cfssl` and `cfssljson` command line utilities will be used to provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) and generate TLS certificates.
+The `cfssl` and `cfssljson` command line utilities, provided by CloudFlare, will be used to provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) and generate TLS certificates.

 Download and install `cfssl` and `cfssljson`: